ing-Studios-Web-Labs/rugplaylite/README.md

 ## Development
 Feel free to make modifications to the code, but remember to give credits with the **[link](https://github.com/ingStudiosOfficial/rugplaylite)** to this repository!

+## Run Mode Optioms
+**Local:** Add your API key to your .env file if running locally and enter devlocal when prompted for your API key on the client side
+**Deployed:** Remove your API key from your .env file and enter your API key when prompted on the client side

 # Gallery 🖼️
 <img width="1920" height="1128" alt="Screenshot 2025-09-19 215814" src="https://github.com/user-attachments/assets/4780db93-f0db-4a18-84a0-beec882e112d" />